aredn/documentation/arednGettingStarted/node_admin.rst

   # This file is interpreted as shell script.
   # Put your custom nft rules here, they will
   # be executed with each firewall (re-)start.
-  nft insert rule ip fw4 input_dtdlink udp dport 123 accept
+  nft insert rule inet fw4 input_dtdlink udp dport 123 accept

 After creating custom rules, you will need to reboot your node (or restart the node's firewall) for the rules to become active.
 The contents of ``firewall.user`` will be included automatically in the backup file when you perform a **Backup** of your node's configuration.